Sanwo-Olu: Data Centre Operation Will Boost Digital Transformation

 Emma Okonji

-Sanwo-Olu said this yesterday while performing the groundbreaking ceremony for the commencement of the expanded data centre, operated by Rack Centre.
+Sanwo-Olu said this at the weekend at the groundbreaking ceremony for the commencement of the expanded data centre, operated by Rack Centre.

 Rack Centre, an Actis majority-owned and West Africa’s best-connected Tier III Carrier and Cloud neutral data centre, has reached full capacity of its existing data centre and has commenced the construction of a new best-in-class data centre in Lagos, Nigeria.